Soft Commodities Compact

 NatWest Group has an Environmental, Social and Ethical (ESE) risk management framework, established since 2011, to help assess and manage risks associated with certain customers and activities.
 The purpose of such due diligence is to help establish the commitment and capacity of customers to manage the potential ESE impacts in accordance with international standards.
 Our policies set out Prohibited, Restricted and Normal activities.
 We do not support customers and/or transactions involved in prohibited activities.
 Customers engaged in Restricted activities undergo enhanced due diligence including review by a reputational risk forum or approver and evaluation every one or two years.
 Customers undertaking Normal (lower risk) activities are assessed for ESE on a five-yearly basis.
 Access to all publicly available policies can be found in our downloads section.

-For the purposes of this report, customers who fall within scope of the FFA ESE sector risk appetite process are included.
-Then, following Compact guidance, only customers of Commercial Banking and NatWest Markets have been included where they are sourcing soft commodities from tropical regions.
-Source data was extracted May 2019 with First Line and Second Line of defence review in January 2020.
-NatWest Group is a UK-centred bank and therefore has limited geographical focus on countries experiencing high risk of tropical deforestation.
-Through this customer analysis, best efforts to trace in-scope customers have been made.
+This reporting is completed on a best-efforts basis, for the purposes of this report, Commercial Banking and NatWest Markets customers who fall within scope of the FFA ESE sector risk appetite process are included.
+The customers are screened to ascertain if they are operating or importing soft commodities from tropical regions.
+Source data was extracted August 2021 and December 2020.
+NatWest Group is a UK-centred bank and therefore has limited direct geographical focus on countries experiencing high risk of tropical deforestation.
+Through this customer analysis, best efforts to trace in-scope customers have been made however it may not reflect the complete in-scope exposure.

-To ascertain certification data for our customers, publicly available information has been used e.g. the certification schemes online databases.
-Limitations of this approach are recognised and through the BEI and The Compact, we are working with other financial institutions on improving data availability.
+To ascertain certification data for our customers, publicly available information has been used (including the certification schemes online databases, webpage disclosures and annual reports, as well as annual ESE reviews with the customers).
+Limitations of this approach are recognised through the BEI and the Compact, where certification coverage is also not reported.